kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### EvictionRequest Completion and Deletion

-The eviction request is considered complete if:
+The eviction request is considered evicted if:
-- The referenced pod has reached the terminal phase (`Succeeded` or `Failed`), signaling a successful eviction.
+- The referenced pod/target has reached the terminal phase (`Succeeded` or `Failed`), signaling a successful eviction.
 - The referenced pod/target no longer exists (has been deleted from etcd), signaling a successful eviction.

+The eviction request is considered canceled if:
-- The request is canceled; the length of the `.spec.requesters` is 0.
+- The length of the `.spec.requesters` is 0.

-Eviction controller will then set the `Complete` condition to `True`.
+Eviction controller will signal each of these by setting  `Canceled` or `Evicted` conditions to `True`.

-Requesters should be able to delete the EvictionRequest when the `Complete` condition is observed to be `True`.
+Requesters should be able to delete the EvictionRequest when the `Canceled` or `Evicted` condition is `True`.

 ### EvictionRequest Cancellation Examples